 Featherdale Wildlife Park is in Doonside, 40 minutes West of Sydney CBD.
 Driving directions can be found here.

-The Wildlife Park hosts over 1700 Australian animals.
+The wildlife park hosts over 2000 Australian native animals.
 It offers a hands-on wildlife experience as kids and adults can interact with many of the native animals and get close to others.

 Hand feed kangaroos and wallabies;